section-engineering-education/engineering-education/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 Check the [documentation](https://www.npmjs.com/package/express-session#options) for all possible options and learn more about these options.

 ### Setting up the session middleware

 To initialize the session, we will set the session middleware inside the routes of the individual HTTP requests.

 When a client sends a request, the server will set a session ID and set the cookie equal to that session ID.
-A cookie is then stored in the set cookie HTTP header in the browser.
+The cookie is then stored in the set cookie HTTP header in the browser.
 Every time the browser (client) refreshes, the stored cookie will be a part of that request.

-Let's set the session middleware.

 We'll create a simple login form to demonstrate that.